 I have a little friend called Che and when my son died, I sat in church a few weeks later and I was quite sad.
 In fact, I was sobbing gently but didn’t think anyone had noticed.
-Che came over and said “Auntie are you okay?”
+Che came over and said, “Auntie are you okay?”
 I replied with an unconvincing “yes”.
-She sat up straight, looked me in the face with a pitying look and said “I don’t know who shot your son, and now he’s just left in the mud!”
+She sat up straight, looked me in the face with a pitying look and said: “I don’t know who shot your son, and now he’s just left in the mud!”
 This made me smile and I hugged her for a bit.
 In her own mind (she was about three years old), people only die if they are shot!
 And also, she had been at the burial ground on that rainy day when he was laid to rest.
 So every time I see Che, I remember.

 Lots of flowers were delivered to my home after my son died.
-I really appreciated the kind gestures and lovely cards with well wishes.
+I really appreciated the kind gestures and lovely cards with good wishes.
 But oh those flowers have a certain smell that I can’t erase!
 I call it the death smell!
 They were all beautiful and the bouquets were well designed by talented hands.
 It’s just the smell… And whenever I pass by the florists, or even now when I smell certain flowers, I’m reminded of that tragedy of losing my son.

 The smell of an Italian kitchen reminds me of my son too!
-No he was not Italian but he made my house smell like a pizzeria or Italian restaurant almost every night.
+No, he was not Italian but he made my house smell like a pizzeria or Italian restaurant almost every night.
 He loved cooking and experimenting with a combination of pasta, meats, herbs and tomato sauce.
 So guess what’s on my mind every time I smell those?